now-examples/basics/create-elm-app/README.md

 Visit our [documentation](https://zeit.co/docs/v2/deployments/configuration) for more information on the `now.json` configuration file.

 We also need to include a script in `package.json` named `"now-build"` that specifies what command Now will run on the server to "build" your application.
-By default, Create React App will output the build to the `build` directory, which is configured in the above `now.json` file.
+By default, Create Elm App will output the build to the `build` directory, which is configured in the above `now.json` file.

 ```json
 {